James-R-Thomas/Basic-Old-School-Fantasy/Vault/Adventures/Hazards and Challenges.md

 ### Infravision

 All non-human monsters and many demihuman races have a special vision, allowing them to see in the dark.
-This is called infravision.
+This is called [[Infravision]].

 **Heat tones:** Characters with infravision can see heat tones, with warm objects (such as living creatures) appearing bright, cold objects as black, and cool objects as grey.